OSGeo/grass-website/content/news/2023_12_19_annual_report.md

 In November, Huidae Cho represented the GRASS community at FOSS4G Asia in Soul with his talk [State of GRASS GIS: 40 Years Strong and Counting](https://github.com/HuidaeCho/grass-gis-talk-foss4g-asia-2023).

-In December, GRASS GIS was highlighted in a number of posters and presentations covering a variety of topics including urban growth, flooding, or participatory modeling in the cloud.
+In December at The American Geophysical Union (AGU) Fall Meeting in San Francisco, GRASS GIS was highlighted in a number of posters and presentations covering a variety of topics including urban growth, flooding, or participatory modeling in the cloud.

 ### GRASS GIS in Industry